datarobot-forks/dynamo/docs/guides/metrics.md

 limitations under the License.
 -->

-# Dynamo Metrics Guide
+# Dynamo MetricsRegistry Guide

+Dynamo MetricsRegistry is a common universal Dynamo built-in feature that provides standardized observability capabilities across all Dynamo components and services.
+It's automatically available whenever you use the DistributedRuntime framework.

-This guide covers the metrics system in Dynamo, which provides hierarchical Prometheus metrics with automatic labeling and namespace organization.
-The metrics system enables observability across distributed inference workloads.
+This guide covers the MetricsRegistry in Dynamo, which provides hierarchical Prometheus metrics with automatic labeling and namespace organization.

 ## Overview

-Dynamo's metrics system is built around a hierarchical registry framework that automatically organizes metrics by namespace, component, and endpoint.
+Dynamo's MetricsRegistry is built around a hierarchical registry framework that automatically organizes metrics by namespace, component, and endpoint.
 This provides structured observability across the distributed runtime system.

+**MetricsRegistry is a trait** that is implemented by the core distributed runtime components:
+- **DistributedRuntime**: Root level metrics registry
+- **Namespace**: Namespace-level metrics registry
+- **Component**: Component-level metrics registry
+- **Endpoint**: Endpoint-level metrics registry

+Each level in the hierarchy implements the MetricsRegistry trait, allowing you to create and manage metrics at the appropriate level while maintaining automatic namespace prefixing and labeling.

 ## Architecture

 ### Hierarchical Metrics Registry

-The metrics system follows a hierarchical structure:
+The MetricsRegistry follows a hierarchical structure:

 ```
 DistributedRuntime (DRT)